uvarc/rc-learning/content/notes/git-intro/index.md

 ## Introduction

 Version control software provides a systematic way to keep track of changes made to files.
 There are a number of version control software (VCS) systems ...
 Git is one of them.
 It's a powerful tool for tracking and reconciling changes to text files from individual or multiple contributors.
 The basic unit of Git is the repository.
 Unlike some other VCS, Git tracks changes by storing **snapshots** of entire repository at different points in time.
-This is internally different than "delta-based" system that just keeps track of changes to the files.
+This is internally different from "delta-based" system that just keeps track of changes to the files.
 While Git can be used as a standalone piece of software, many people leverage web hosting platforms that expand the VCS functionality and have project management and collaborative features built in.
 Several examples of these services include [Bitbucket](https://bitbucket.org/), [GitLab](https://about.gitlab.com/) and [GitHub](https://github.com/).

 ## GitHub